1969 Talladega 500

 The inaugural race in the Talladega 500 (now Yellawood 500) series was held on September 14, 1969, at Alabama International Motor Speedway in Talladega, Alabama, USA.
-The race is noted for the unusual series of events leading up to and during it, seeing most Grand National Series drivers pulling out amidst a boycott of the event over safety concerns and a scoring error in its finish creating a disputed victory for Richard Brickhouse.
+The race is noted for the unusual series of events leading up to and during it, seeing most Grand National Series drivers pulling out amidst a boycott of the event over safety concerns and an alleged scoring error in its finish creating a disputed victory for Richard Brickhouse.
 As a result, the race has been remarked as the worst in NASCAR's history.

 Background

 Talladega Superspeedway – originally known as Alabama International Motor Superspeedway (AIMS) – is a motorsports complex located north of Talladega, Alabama.
 It is located on the former Anniston Air Force Base in the small city of Lincoln.
 The track is a tri-oval and was constructed by International Speedway Corporation, a business controlled by the France family, in the 1960s.
 Talladega is most known for its steep banking and the unique location of the start/finish line - located just past the exit to pit road.
 The track currently hosts the NASCAR series, such as the Cup Series, Xfinity Series, and the Gander Outdoors Truck Series.
 Talladega Superspeedway is the longest NASCAR oval, with a length of 2.66 mi, and the track at its peak had a seating capacity of 175,000 spectators.